noebrown/noebrown/README.md

 # Hi, I'm Noë 🐡

 I am a recent grad of the University of North Carolina, I recieved my a Bachelor's Degree in Computer Science.
-I previosuly interned at HashiCorp and worked in multiple research labs at UNC and Duke respectively.
+I previosuly interned at HashiCorp, SuperWorld, and worked in multiple research labs at UNC and Duke respectively.
 My interest include blockchain analytics, smart contracts, and ZKProofs.

 ## About Me